Assessing Emotional Intelligence

 Are you looking to a baseline for growth?
 Clear feedback?
 Self-reflection?
 A brief introduction?
 An in-depth tool for putting EQ into action?
 An objective assessment?
 Different tools meet different needs, so start by considering your priority.
 We are happy to recommend an assessment based on your needs, please contact Six Seconds.

 Here’s a rundown of several assessments.
 All are statistically reliable measures, and each measures slightly (or significantly) different aspects of EQ.
-Whatever tool you use, please purchase it from EQStore.com (and support Six Seconds!) †
+Whatever emotional intelligence test you use, please purchase it from EQStore.com (and support Six Seconds!) †

 |Test||Purpose||Versions & Price|